-Look for entry level job openings at large media companies such as Bloomberg, The New York Times, The Wall Street Journal, or Thomson Reuters and choose your beat wisely — think international politics or business.
+Look for entry-level job openings at large media companies such as Bloomberg, The New York Times, The Wall Street Journal or Thomson Reuters and choose your beat wisely — think international politics or business.
 Finally, don’t forget to raise your hand for those international assignments often and early to make your desires known!

+You don't need to quit your job to travel if you get a job in travel.
 Working in the travel industry doesn’t mean you have to staff a private yacht or wait tables on a cruise ship (though, of course, those are options, too).

 Take our friends at J. Public Relations, for example.
 They cover a lot of glamorous hotel openings around the world — which means traveling to places as far afield as Dubai, London, and Singapore to meet with clients and journalists.

+The mission of a U.S. diplomat in the Foreign Service is to “promote peace, support prosperity, and protect American citizens while advancing the interests of the U.S. abroad.”
+Sounds like a pretty quintessential travel job to us, yeah?
 A career in the foreign service can follow various tracks: Consular Affairs, Economic Affairs, Management Affairs, Political Affairs and Public Diplomacy.
 Career tracks are typically for life, which is why the U.S. State Department has provided this self-assessment for those who are thinking of making the commitment.

 Whatever track you choose, working in the foreign service means that you will be required to serve in one of more than 270 embassies, consulates or other diplomatic missions on almost every continent on the globe.
 It’s no wonder the foreign service is a popular profession for those with some serious wanderlust.

-A range of education backgrounds can be found within the Foreign Service’s ranks, too, from those with a bachelor degree to a master degree to no college degree at all.
+A range of educational backgrounds can be found within the Foreign Service’s ranks, too, from those with a bachelor degree to a master degree to no college degree at all.
 Job openings can be few and far between though, so — as with anything — the more competitive of a candidate you are, the better.

 Many large corporations with foreign assets, interests and offices (or clients) employ a risk and security department that often specializes in understanding whether business can or should be done in various geographical locales.
 Often, these departments work closely in conjunction with the legal and compliance departments of companies.
 For example, most international banks have geopolitical risk specialists and analysts who must not only study and keep up-to-date with local affairs but often will travel for work as well.

 While entry-level jobs are not often widely available, you can start your career in a firm that specializes in providing geopolitical risk analysis and advice to clients.
-Then, once you’ve gained an expertise (e.g. in Asian political risk or African commodities), you can apply for a more mid-level role within a global company.
+Then, once you’ve gained expertise (e.g. in Asian political risk or African commodities), you can apply for a more mid-level role within a global company.

-For example, guidebooks, practical articles, food and travel combination pieces as well as study-abroad guides were all written by someone who most likely travelled on location to write (or shoot, or film) about the place.
+For example, guidebooks, practical articles, food and travel combination pieces as well as study-abroad guides were all written by someone who most likely traveled on location to write (or shoot, or film) about the place.

-Flexibility and a willingness to jump on a plane on relatively short notice are important aspects of a travel writer or photographer’s job.
+Flexibility and a willingness to jump on a plane on relatively short notice are important aspects of a travel writer job.
 To get started in the field, write about places you travel to, pitch pieces, apply for open positions or respond to calls for articles.
 Keep a travel blog of your own for practice and to show your future employer your writing clips.

 Who do you think of when you think about archeology?
 Despite what many people think, archeology isn’t a profession that means you work inside a museum or at a university.
 However, neither is it always like Indiana Jones in Petra, Jordan.
 (And no, Ross from Friends was a paleontologist).